Originally published November 2020. Continuously updated, with the last edit in June 2023

-- *Added The Man With A Stroller, Laurent Cuvier, has, as of January 2022, a seriously good 12-part series of mini reviews exclusively dedicated to White Cane Juice Rums.
+- The Man With A Stroller, Laurent Cuvier, has, as of January 2022, a seriously good 12-part series of mini reviews exclusively dedicated to White Cane Juice Rums.
 You’ll have to use Google translate to convert the French (note: the link here goes to Part 12; links to the other 11 are at the bottom and he tells me there will undoubtedly be more to come)

 - [Shameless plug alert!]
 The Age of Velier’s Demeraras.
 A favourite within my own writing, a deeply researched, deeply felt, three-part article on the impact Velier’s near-legendary Demerara rums had on the larger rumiverse.
 Two others are the History of the 151s, and the deep dive into all the different kinds of barrels and containers rum is and can be stored in.

 Well, I can’t entirely ignore the question of “Where can I get…?” and get asked it more often than you might imagine.
 However, there are so many of sites nowadays, that I can’t really list them all.
 That said, here are some of the major ones I know of that other people have spoken about before.
 I’ll add to them as I try more, or get recommendations from readers.

 (Note: listing them here is not an endorsement of their prices, selections or shipping policies; nor have I used them all myself, and they may not ship to you).